-All non-conforming work related to testing must be dealt with upon discovery or at the earliest opportunity so that the work can be appropriately evaluated and corrected, and the Quality Incident Review procedure initiated where necessary.
+Non-conforming work is any testing work which does not meet the Department's stated standards, either with respect to mode of execution or outcome, for example, quality of data.
+All non-conforming work must be dealt with upon discovery or at the earliest opportunity so that the work can be appropriately evaluated and corrected, and the Quality Incident Review procedure initiated where necessary.

-This procedure describes the Department's process for evaluating nonconforming testing work and taking appropriate follow-up action.
-Technical problems or difficulties can arise in all phases of Department operations.
-Listing each potential problem is impraction, and this topic is considered in general terms.
+This procedure describes the Department's process for evaluating nonconforming work and taking appropriate follow-up action.
+Technical problems or difficulties arrarise in all phases of Department operations.
+Listing each potential problem is impractical, and this topic is considered in general terms.